papyri/site-docs/checklist.md

 = _Der Papyrus Libbey: ein ägyptischer Heiratsvertrag_, ed.
 W. Spiegelberg.
 Strassburg 1907.
 (Schriften der Wissenschaftlichen Gesellschaft in Strassburg 1).
 In many American libraries there is a translation of this volume privately printed by the Toledo (Ohio) Museum of Art where the papyrus resides.
 In addition to the Libbey papyrus two other texts are published here.

 ### P.Lille
-= _Papyrus grecs_ (Institut Papyrologique de l'Université de Lille).
+= _Papyrus grecs_ (Institut Papyrologique de l'Université de Lille). {ddb:p.lille}

  * I, ed.
 P. Jouguet, P. Collart, J. Lesquier and M. Xoual in 4 fasc., 1907, 1908, 1923 and 1928.
 (Vol. I appeared all together [with Fasc.
 I and II reprinted] in 1929 as part of the Travaux et mémoires de l'Université de Lille, hors série).
 Nos.
 1—60.
 [Rp.
-CG]
+CG] {ddb:p.lille;1}
  * II, Papyrus de Magdôla, ed.
 J. Lesquier.
 1912.
 Nos.
 1—42.
 Contains the papyri from Magdola in the Fayum, later reedited by Guéraud in P.Enteux.
 [Rp.
 CG]

 ### P.LilleDem.